 In a continuing effort to improve communication, the following criteria has been developed to be used by the membership in determining how to bring issues forward for discussion and/or action.

-A governance issue should reflect the following criteria:
+A governance issue reflects the following criteria:

 - It impacts the Council Strategic Plan/Council Goals (for example, a request to strengthen the wording on the goal that addresses girls’ understanding themselves and their values).